kevinleey/CS-470-Mergesort/README.md

 The time complexity for quickselect is O(n).

-Use the quickselect.html to see the animated code we created to represent the quickselect algorithm.

 ### Comparison

 Based on the problem given, quickselect is a better algorithm to use compared to mergesort.

+Use the comparison.html to see the animated code we created to represent each of the algorithms.

 ### Group Members
-Rachel Qualls, Kevin Lee, Sami Kellogg, Jade Cartolano
+Rachel Qualls, Navamin Leelarburanathanakoon, Sami Kellogg, Jade Cartolano